greasonek/reading-notes/class2-reading-notes.md

 # Class 2 Reading Notes

+> Text editor software is an important tool when writing code and choosing one that works best for you will need to have a number of components discussed in these notes.
+>
 ## Text editor cheat sheet

 - A text editor is a software that you can download and install on your computer or search in the web browser that allows you to write and manage text to build a website